bdlucas1/math-plotting-demo/compile-timings/README.md

 * python_np_vec: But translating to Python and using the numpy library for sin, sqrt, etc. allows vectorized execution which gains about another two orders of magnitude in performance.
-This may not be necessary for expr1 and expr2, but might be needed for interactivity for some more complicated expressions.
+This may not be necessary for these test expressions, but might be needed for interactivity for some more complicated expressions.

 Conclusions: